Celiac Disease Foundation/NASPGHAN Foundation Celiac Disease Pilot Grants

 The Celiac Disease Foundation/NASPGHAN Foundation Celiac Disease Pilot Grants are designed to encourage and fund pilot projects in North America that address critical issues related to celiac disease and gluten-free diet management.
 The intent with this grant is to support celiac disease and gluten-free diet related innovative research or education proposals focused on:

-• Improving the diagnosis and treatment of celiac disease
+- New research areas that could improve the diagnosis and treatment of celiac disease.

-• Developing innovative tools or technologies to improve celiac disease management
+- Development of innovative tools or technologies to improve celiac disease management.

-• Understanding and improving adherence to the gluten-free diet among individuals with celiac disease
+- Research focused on understanding and improving adherence to the gluten-free diet among individuals with celiac disease.

-• Advancing the nutrition care of patients and families of children with celiac disease
+- Research activities that have the potential to advance the nutrition care of patients and families of children with celiac disease.

 Applicant Eligibility